Home

 After 4.5 “space” years, i decided to change my focus.
 Following the philosophy of the School for Poetic Computation, i wanted to explore a different aspect of my job, trying to merge technical aspects with Art.

-Hence I spent some time with IGOODI , where I worked with computer vision to create realistic digital representations of the real human beautiness.
+Hence I spent some time working with computer vision to create realistic digital representations of the real human beautiness.

-However, my passion for space called me back, so I decided to join the KursOrbital project, where I hope to contribute effectively to my beloved field of human space exploration.
+However, my passion for space called me back, so I decided in 2025 to join a young startup project, where I hoped to contribute effectively to my beloved field of human space exploration.
+Things went differently from expected, so I switched to join a new field for me, biotechnology.
+I like the opportunity to apply my technical background to improve life-saving products.

 To sum up, I feel that this plethora of different experiences made me a versatile professional, with a knowledge base spanning multiple disciplines.
 I like to work in environments that require adaptability and innovative problem-solving.